gseidler/The-MSX-Red-Book/the_msx_red_book.md

     Address...
 71B6H

 This is the dispatcher open routine for the CRT, LPT and GRP devices.
-The required mode, in register E, is checked and a "Bad file name" error generated (6E6BH) for input or append.
+The required mode, in register E, is checked and a "`Bad file name`" error generated (6E6BH) for input or append.
 The FCB address is then placed in [PTRFIL](#ptrfil), the mode in byte 0 of the FCB and the routine terminates.
 Note that the Z80 RET instruction at the end of this routine (71C2H) is the dispatcher close routine for the CRT, LPT and GRP devices.

 <a name="71c3h"></a>

     Address...
 71C3H

 This is the dispatcher sequential output routine for the CRT device.
-The character to output is taken from register C and control transfers to the CHPUT standard routine.
+The character to output is taken from register C and control transfers to the [CHPUT](#chput) standard routine.

 <a name="71c7h"></a>